-Most turntables that are stand alone will require a preamp to boost the signal so that you can record an acceptable level.
-Some turntables, particularly those that are housed in hi-fi units, will have an amp built in, but for the more pro decks, or DJ turntables, a preamp is required.
-The choice of preamp is crucial.
+Most turntables that are stand-alone will require a preamp to boost the signal so that you can record an acceptable level.
+Some turntables, particularly those that are housed in hi-fi units, will have an amp built-in, but for the more pro decks, or DJ turntables, a preamp is required.
+The choice of the preamp is crucial.
 I could go into some very deep explanation about capacitance, hum, LF noise and impedance etc but that would confuse you at this stage.
 What I will say is that the following will save you great heartache and make life a great deal easier.

-Years back, the RIAA (Recording Industry Association of America) established what are known as compensation standards.
+Years back, the RIAA (Recording Industry Association of America) established what is known as compensation standards.
 The resulting RIAA preamp has been built into every hi-fi and stereo amp with phono or turntable inputs since then.
-In the event that you are using a turntable, connected to a mixer or stand alone, that does not have a built in RIAA preamp, then you would need to get one.
+In the event that you are using a turntable, connected to a mixer or stand-alone, that does not have a built-in RIAA preamp, then you would need to get one.
 Now, this is where the technical heads sometimes have a fiery debate.
 Do you apply RIAA equalisation at the preamp stage or after using software applications?
-Take my word for it, always apply the RIAA equalisation at the analogue stage, at the preamp, and not later.
+Take my word for it, always apply the RIAA equalisation at the analog stage, at the preamp, and not later.
 This will ensure a good strong dynamic signal with ample headroom.

 Additionally, the output signal then needs amplification and RIAA correction.

-In today's world of sampling genres it is crucial to have an industry standard approved amp to power your turntable signal.
-Use only RIAA approved amps, or similar in specification, as the integrity and quality of the signal you are amplifying is as important as the signal chain it goes through.
+In today’s world of sampling genres, it is crucial to have an industry-standard approved amp to power your turntable signal.
+Use only RIAA approved amps, or similar in specification, as the integrity and quality of the signal you are amplifying are as important as the signal chain it goes through.